Roadtrip Through 6 countries

 Day 3 – Lofoten Islands

-After two freezing nights in a tent, we were unbelievably excited for our first proper hotel 😄
+After two cold nights in a tent, we were very excited for our first hotel 😄 We stayed at Nordis Hotel Svolvær — one of the best-value stays on the islands.

 Day 4 – Across Lofoten to Å